Application and Admission

 The Fast Track is only (!) to be used by MSc students of Heidelberg University

-- who are enrolled either in the Molecular Biosciences or Molecular Biotechnology program and
+- who are enrolled either in the Molecular Biosciences, Molecular Biotechnology, or Biochemistry program and

 - who are already accepted as a prospective PhD student by a member of the HBIGS faculty.